 Anticipate other potential problems for the transitioning child and come up with ways to work through them.
 Think about how your role as his educational advocate can and should change.
 Talk with the school about supporting him through this transition.
 Brainstorm what additional resources you might need to use.
 Consider your child’s age and try to involve him in this conversation so that he knows he has an extensive network of support.

 Give your child as much voice in the process as possible in this entire transitional process.
 Ask him what level of relationship with former foster families feels comfortable for him.
 Talk about what he needs from you to facilitate that contact or if he wants to continue contact at all.
 Discuss how other transitions or placements felt to him and ask what he thinks will ease this transition.

 If your child objects to the adoption, explore why.
 Schooler called it unpacking the “no” with him.
 Is he struggling with fear?
 Does he feel guilty?
 Does he feel as if the adoption is a betrayal of his birth family?
 What options can you consider together, if the child is adamantly opposed to a legal adoption?
 Explore those together.

 Make Your Finalization Significant

 Brainstorm together what you can do to mark the adoption finalization as a significant milestone for your family story.
 Create a rite of passage that elevates the day for you all.
 Ask your child what will feel meaningful to him.
 If he’s old enough, invite him to exercise his creativity on invitations to a family celebration or for an adoption announcement.
-There are lots of great ideas for adoption announcements, finalization celebrations, and other ways to honor the day on our boards at Pinterest.
+There are lots of great ideas for adoption announcements, finalization celebrations, and other ways to honor the day on our boards on Pinterest.

 Be sure to also talk with the child – especially if he is older – about the mixed emotions he might be feeling.
 Ask for his input on how to respectfully acknowledge both the joy and the losses of the adoption process.